Morr0/Atheer/ROADMAP.md

 ### List of things if have time:
 - Extract all string constants referenced both in razor and C# into their respective classes
+- Check using anti-virus for any uploaded file
 - Limit size of image uploaded to acceptable size and dimensions
 - Reconsider client side validation and do it with Bootstrap 5 -